Azure/osdu-developer/README.md

 azd auth login
 ```

-## Deploying the Solution

-Initialize an environment and provision.
+3. Initialize an environment and provision:

 ```bash
 # Initialize and Create a new Environment